Five simple reasons you might have maggots in your carpet.

 When to call a professional exterminator to treat maggots

-If you doubt the size of the infestation or the safety of your children and pets, please call pest control.
+If you have any doubts about the size of the infestation or the safety of your children and pets, please contact pest control.

 Read more about pest control around the home!